L0vd/Babylon/Node_installation_guide/README.md

 <a name="node_setup"></a>
 # Manual node setup
-If you want to setup Andromeda fullnode manually follow the steps below
+If you want to setup Babylon fullnode manually follow the steps below

 ## Update and upgrade
 ```